7.

 “I spoke to the foreman after, and he said that the jury was certain it was him, but his teeth were so distinctive that they wanted to see them to be absolutely certain.
 I asked, ‘What about the license plate and marked bills?’
 His brow furrowed, and he said, ‘That actually didn’t come up back there…but, yeah, I guess it was definitely him.
 Should we tell the judge?’
 I said, ‘Uh, it’s too late, it’s over.'”

-I put a spell on you to pick your favorite!View Entire Post ›
+Time to pick your wallpaper!View Entire Post ›